Our customers have been hired by:*Foot Note

 Lead with your relevant skills

-In the skills section of your resume, list your relevant skills to the job in question.
+In you resume skills section, list your relevant skills to the job in question.
 Mention you use Microsoft Office only if it’s mentioned in the job listing.
 Don’t mention a generic skill because it sounds good; all things considered, who can’t use Microsoft Office?
 You want to highlight specific skills like analytics experience, your prowess in management or your knowledge of software development.
 Impress the hiring manager with a personalized resume that shows them off the bat what you bring to the table.

 Keep it down-to-earth